What's new

 Strabismus

 Like all medical operations, strabismus surgery, too, carries the ability to induce complexities.
-Although minimizing these risks is possible during or after surgery if the patient ensures to take some crucial steps.
+Minimizing these risks is possible during or after surgery if the patient ensures to take some crucial steps.
 In case of a complication, it is vital to recognize it and then move on to managing it effectively to prevent further harm.

 lazy eye in kids